snu-sf-class/pl201602/README.md

 ### Assignment

 - Assignments will be issued every Wednesday.
 The deadline is the next Sunday (10 days later).
 The deadline for the delayed submission is the next to the next Sunday (17 days later).

-#### Honor Code: *DO NOT CHEAT*

-- If you copy others' source code, you will get F.
-- "Others' source code" includes other students' and resources around the web.
-Especially, do not consult with public repositories on software foundations.
-- Note that we have a good automatic clone detector.
-We found out that a lot of students cheated last time.
-We hope we all be happy at the end of the semester..
 - The maximum score of a delayed submission is 80% that of a regular submission.
     + The granularity the delayed submission is per-problem, not per-assignment.
 So even if you couldn't get the full score for the regular submission period, try to solve the remaining problems and submit them.

+#### Honor Code: *DO NOT CHEAT*

+- Do not copy others' source code, including other students' and resources around the web.
+Especially, do not consult with public repositories on software foundations.
+- Assignment score will be adjusted with the exam score.
+See above.

 #### Submission

 - `assignments/$NAME` directory is the assignment `$NAME`.
     + You submit `P??.v` files.
 You should edit only `P??.v`. *DO NOT TOUCH ANYTHING ELSE*.
-    + `E??.v` files are for evaluation.
+    + `E??_??.v` files are for evaluation.
     + Everything else are for relevant the definitions for the assignment.
 - `make` in the terminal to compile files so that IDE can understand them.
 - Edit `P??.v` files to do the assignment.